 The Counseling Center REMAINS OPEN for services.
 To schedule an appointment, call 717-477-1481.

-Shippensburg University is shifting to remote learning for the remainder of the Spring semester effective March 23, 2020 due to concerns about the spread of COVID-19.
-The Counseling Center is responding to these changes by updating our services.
-We will be posting information for the Shippensburg University community on this page as we develop our responses and additional resources for students, staff, and faculty.
+Shippensburg University will continue to provide remote learning for Summer Terms A and B due to concerns about the spread of COVID-19.
+We will be posting any updates for the Shippensburg University community on this page as we continue to develop our responses and additional resources for students, staff, and faculty.
 Please check back to this page for more information about how our services and availability may change in response to the situation.

 - Counseling Appointments (Therapy and Case Management)

 If you are a current client, individual counseling sessions will now take place via phone since face-to-face counseling sessions are no longer being offered for the remainder of the semester.
 Any student that has an appointment scheduled for counseling will be sent an email reminder specifying the date and time of the scheduled appointment.
 At the scheduled time, your counselor will call you at the phone number you provided.
 If you wish to change your contact number or wish to cancel the appointment altogether, please call us at 717-477-1481.

 If you are a previous client of the Counseling Center but are not currently scheduled and would like to resume services, please call us at 717-477-1481 to make an appointment with your counselor.
 This counseling session will be conducted by phone.

 If you are a new client and you would like to schedule an initial appointment, please call us at 717-477-1481.This inital appointment will be held virtually via GoToMeeting.
 Additional details will be provided at the time you schedule your appointment.